sharat-developer/Intacct-InteractiveAPITool/README.md

 Usage
 ------------

-Key in your Company configurations details and save it, then proceed to API-3.0 Constructor or API-2.1 Poster
+Key in your Company configuration details and save it, then proceed to API-3.0 Constructor or API-2.1 Poster